Nick at Nite: Early years

-Nick at Nite debuted at 8 pm.
-Eastern Time on July 1, 1985, as a block on Nickelodeon.
-Its initial programming (running from 8 p.m. to 6 a.m., seven nights a week) was a mixture of sitcoms, movies and one drama series, led by Dennis the Menace, and accompanied by The Donna Reed Show, the offbeat comedy Turkey Television (which, like Dennis, also aired on Nickelodeon), and Route 66.
+Nick at Nite debuted at 8 p.m.
+Eastern Time on July 1, 1985 as a block on Nickelodeon.
+Its initial programming (running from 8 p.m. to 6 a.m., seven nights a week) was a mixture of sitcoms, movies, and one drama series.
+The block was led by Dennis the Menace, and accompanied by The Donna Reed Show, the offbeat comedy Turkey Television (which, like Dennis, also aired on Nickelodeon), and Route 66.
 A nightly film presentation, branded as the Nick at Nite Movie, aired at 9 p.m.
-Eastern Time through the end of the decade, and included such classic films as the 1947 film The Red House and the 1937 film A Star Is Born.
+ET through the end of the decade, and included such classic films as the 1947 film The Red House and the 1937 film A Star Is Born.
 The same five-hour block of programs originally repeated from 1 a.m. and ran until Nickelodeon began its broadcast day at 6 a.m.
-Eastern Time.
-As Nick at Nite grew, it would add to its library of shows – expanding out to rerun sketch comedy, such as episodes from the early seasons of SNL as well as the Canadian series SCTV.
+ET.
+As Nick at Nite grew, it would add to its library of shows expanding out to rerun sketch comedy, such as episodes from the early seasons of SNL as well as the Canadian series SCTV.
 It also briefly reran the 1970s mock local talk show Fernwood 2 Night.
 As the years went by, the channel's sitcom library expanded to over a hundred shows.
-For the channel's 20th birthday celebration in June 2005, TV Land aired an episode from almost every series that had appeared on Nick at Nite.

 By the early 1990s, Nick at Nite began running a full schedule of programming, with overnight hours filled with a mixture of secondary runs of shows airing on its evening schedule and series that were no longer shown on the evening lineup.
-In 1995, Nick at Nite celebrated its tenth anniversary with a week-long event, in which the channel aired "hand picked episodes" of almost every series that had aired on Nick at Nite since its July 1985 debut.
+In 1995, Nick at Nite celebrated its tenth anniversary with a week-long event, in which the channel aired "hand-picked episodes" of almost every series that had aired on Nick at Nite since its July 1985 debut.
 Each episode was introduced with its milestone history, episode number, and pop culture references to the individual program's original run on Nick at Nite.
-A special tenth Anniversary on-screen bug was shown at the bottom left corner of the screen for 10 seconds once per half-hour show, and was used for the entire 1995 year, much in the same vein as the 20th Anniversary logo in 2005 (in contrast, Nick at Nite did not make any acknowledgment of its 25th anniversary in 2010).
+A special tenth Anniversary on-screen bug was shown at the bottom left corner of the screen for 10 seconds once per half-hour show, and was used for the entire 1995 year, much in the same vein as the 20th Anniversary logo in 2005 (in contrast, Nick at Nite did not make any acknowledgment of its 25th or 30th anniversaries following changes in management).
+The block launched a network in 1996 known as Nick at Nite's TV Land, which in 1997 rebranded to just TV Land.